cerine-guerra/cerine-guerra/README.md

 # Hey there 🌸 I'm Cerine!

-💻 Web & Flutter Developer
+💻 software Developer / AI engineer
-🎀 Aesthetic lover | Building beautiful digital things
-📍 Algeria | Dreaming globally
+🎀 Building intelligent applications and exploring the intersection of AI 📍 Algeria | Dreaming globally

 ---

 ## 🌷 About Me

-- 💖 I love building soft, feminine web designs
+- 💖 I love building solutions for real world issues
-- 🌐 Currently working on my package as a developer
+- 🌐 Currently working on my package a software developer/engineer
-- 📚 Learning: Firebase, Dart, Flutter, Python

 ---